Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

 Alek Thomas At The Plate

-- Thomas has 13 doubles, four triples, seven home runs and 10 walks while hitting .233.
+- Thomas is batting .230 with 13 doubles, four triples, seven home runs and 10 walks.

-- Thomas has reached base via a hit in 39 games this year (of 77 played), and had multiple hits in 14 of those games.

-- In 9.1% of his games this season, he has hit a long ball, and 2.7% of his trips to the dish.
+- He has hit a home run in 9.0% of his games this season, and 2.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.